MostTornBrain/Swift-Radio-Pro/README.md

 - Uses industry standard SwiftyJSON library for easy JSON manipulation
 - Pull to Refresh Stations

+## RadioKit Additional Features

+- Support for pause, rewind, and fast forward of a live stream
+- Adjustable audio buffer settings, for amount to buffer before start of playback as well as amount of audio saved for rewind
+- Supports saving a live stream to a file (not implemented in the GUI yet)

 ##Important Notes

 - LastFM is working on their API signups.
 So, you may have trouble signing up for a LastFM key today, hopefully they fix that soon.
 More info in FAQ below.